The Central High School for Boys

 In 1982 this school joined with Ducie Tech, which was located more than a mile away and became known as the Ducie Central High School for Boys.

 In 1993 Manchester City Council put forward a plan to make the school a mixed boys and girls school and bring both sites together in a new building.
-In September of 1995 the new, £5 million Ducie High School opened and the Central High School building closed as a school.
+In September of 1995 the new, £5 million Ducie High School opened and this building closed as a school.